We maintained our recommendation on

 Other Stocks to Consider

-While we prefer to remain on the sidelines for Newfield, there
+While we prefer to remain on the sidelines for Rowan, there are

-are other stocks in the sector that appear rewarding.
-Among
+other stocks in the sector that appear rewarding.
+Among these,

 Range Resources Corporation

-), which are expected to outperform the broader market over the
+), are expected to perform impressively over the next few months,

 RANGE RESOURCES (RRC): Free Stock Analysis